 Choosing kitchen taps

-When considering a tap for your home there's various sets of criteria which will need to be considered prior to purchasing.
-Given the sheer quantity of taps on the market at the moment, we've attempted to compile all of this information, using our industry knowledge, into a four step guide to assist you in making your choice.
+When considering a tap for your kitchen, there are multiple criteria which will need to be considered prior to purchasing.
+Given the sheer quantity of taps on the UK market at the moment, we've attempted to compile all of this information, using our industry knowledge, into a four step guide to assist you in choosing your kitchen tap.

 This is far from an exhaustive test to guarantee you find the perfect tap, it's merely a tool to help you in making the all important choice.